-Byssinosis is a disease of the lungs brought on by breathing in cotton dust or dusts from other vegetable fibers such as flax, hemp, or sisal while at work.
+Byssinosis is a disease of the lungs.
+It is caused by breathing in (inhaling) cotton dust or dusts from other vegetable fibers such as flax, hemp, or sisal while at work.

 Those who are sensitive to the dust can have an asthma-like condition after being exposed.